Do we get a refund if someone in my group gets food poisoning or gets sick with the flu and does not want to go out?

 Where can I get my fish processed?

-A: You can get your fish processed at "Captain Jacks".
+A: You can get your fish processed at "Captain Jacks" or "J-Dock Processing".
 Captain Jacks fish processing company is in the Seward

 Small Boat Harbor at